Ana de Armas: Transition to Hollywood and breakthrough (2014–2019)

+Leading roles and mainstream recognition (2020–present)

 De Armas starred in four films released in the United States in 2020.
 She had a supporting role in the crime thriller The Informer as the wife of Joel Kinnaman's character.
 Guy Lodge of Variety found "her thin role all the more glaring in the wake of her Knives Out stardom."
 She appeared as a femme fatale in the noir crime drama The Night Clerk.
 Brian Tallerico of RogerEbert.com said the film had "no idea" what to do with her "blinding charisma" while Katie Rife of The AV Club remarked that it would be remembered, "if at all, as a movie de Armas was way too good for."
 She starred opposite Wagner Moura in the Netflix biopic Sergio (2020) as Carolina Larriera, a U.N. official and the partner of diplomat Sérgio Vieira de Mello.
 John DeFore of The Hollywood Reporter found her "magnetic" while Jessica Kiang of Variety said she imbued the part "with an intelligence and will that makes her more than just de Mello's romantic foil."
 De Armas reunited with Moura to play the wife of one of the Cuban Five in Olivier Assayas's Netflix spy thriller Wasp Network.
 The film was shot on location in Cuba; it was de Armas's first work in her home country since leaving as a teenager.
 Glenn Kenny of The New York Times found her "superb" while Jay Weissberg of Variety described her as "a joyous, bewitching presence whose career seems destined for the big time."